 The General and Municipal funds support the following services and programs:

 Yes.
 Property owners will be taxed on their taxable value, which is 100% of the property's market value for secondary homeowners, and 55% of the property's market value for primary owners.

 Summit County increased property tax revenues for the Municipal & General Fund in 2017.
 Other special service districts (such as Service Area #6) have not increased revenues through Truth in Taxation since 2013.

 Summit County needs to increase property tax revenues to keep up with inflation and maintain expected service levels in the community.
 If the County does not increase revenues, services and programs that are supported by the General and Municipal funds will need to be reduced or eliminated in order to adopt a balanced budget.

-An increase in property tax revenues will allow the County to continue addressing the Council’s strategic priorities of environmental sustainability, workforce housing, transportation and mental wellness & substance abuse and continue providing the level of service that residents have come to expect.
+An increase in property tax revenues will allow the County to continue addressing the Council’s strategic priorities while continuing to provide the level of service that residents have come to expect.